 During the holy month of Ramadan, all Muslims fast from sunrise to sunset.
 It is important to respect the local customs during this holy month whilst also enjoying the festivities it brings with it.
-During Ramadan you will notice a change in policy regarding alcohol, eating arrangements and entertainment.
-Dates for Ramadan depend on the sighting of the new moon so are not set in stone.
+During Ramadan you will notice a change in policy regarding alcohol, eating and entertainment (dates are dependent on the sighting of the new moon and therefore vary each year).

 The electricity supply in Abu Dhabi is 220/240 volts at 50 cycles.
 Plug points are the same as in the UK.

 The water in Abu Dhabi is desalinated and very safe to drink.
-However, most families prefer to buy bottled drinking water.
-Both imported and local mineral water is widely available from street-side cafes to supermarkets and hotels.
+However, most families prefer to buy bottled drinking water – both imported and local mineral water is widely available from street-side cafes, supermarkets and hotels.

-It is, however, important to note the developments are not under Beachcomber’s control, nor are Beachcomber always made aware of them in advance.
-The building works and potential disruption change monthly and can be very different from the time of booking to your date of departure.
+The developments are not under Beachcomber’s control, nor are we advised of them in advance.
+The potential disruption changes on a monthly basis and can be very different from the time of booking to your date of departure.
 If you are in any doubt about the work near your hotel, please keep in touch with us regularly and we will keep you updated accordingly.

 What to pack for your Abu Dhabi Holiday

 Due to the arid subtropical climate and cultural traditions we would advise you to consider the following:

 - Lightweight summer clothing is suitable throughout the year.
 Sweaters or jackets are recommended during the evenings and winter months.